 There is also the "economic resettlement" of 29 families in Ambolomaro, near the Mine Site, which has been underway since 2008.
-The resettlement involves households that live outside the Mine lease area, but that had cultivated their rice fields within the Mine lease zone and therefore needed to relocate their fields.
-From 2008 to 2015, we provided rice to families in order to compensate for their lost rice production until their harvests reached the agreed upon yield of two tons per hectare.
-As noted in previous years' reports, we adopted a new approach to compensation based on our experiences and on recommendations from the DRAE of the Alaotra Mangoro Region, and have since then noted a significant increase in the number of Ambolomaro farmers cultivating their new rice fields and seen an improvement in their rice yields.
+The resettlement involves households that live outside the Mine lease boundary, but that had cultivated their rice fields within the Mine lease zone and therefore needed to relocate their fields.
+Through the promotion of improved agricultural techniques, rice yields of the Ambolomaro farmers cultivating their new rice fields have continued to improve since 2011.
+As per our commitments, Ambatovy has sought to obtain and transfer ownership over these lands to the PAPs and commenced the process of land acquisitions and registrations some years ago.
+The PAPs have been very collaborative in this process.